Jimmy McKenna

-James Stephen McKenna (born 9 October 1942) is a Scottish actor.
+James Stephen McKenna is a Scottish actor.
 He is known for his roles as Jack Osborne in the Channel 4 soap opera Hollyoaks and Don Brady in A Touch of Frost.

 Personal life

-McKenna lives in Sheffield, England with his wife and four children.
-McKenna has 7 SCE Ordinary Grades.
+McKenna lives in Sheffield, England with his wife and one child McKenna has 7 SCE Ordinary Grades.
 McKenna is a fan of Frank Sinatra as well as Sammy Cahn and Dean Martin.

 Career

 McKenna's first job was as a professional footballer.
 His football career with Sheffield Wednesday F.C. ended after a back injury.

 McKenna has played Jack Osborne in the Channel 4 soap opera Hollyoaks since 1996 and is the second longest-serving character in the serial.